syncfusion-content/maui-docs/MAUI/Parallax-View/Getting-started.md

 {% endhighlight %}

-## Add content to the parallax view
+## Step 5: Add content to the parallax view

 The [`Content`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ParallaxView.SfParallaxView.html#Syncfusion_Maui_ParallaxView_SfParallaxView_Content) represents the background view of a parallax view.
 Set any kind of view to the [`Content`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ParallaxView.SfParallaxView.html#Syncfusion_Maui_ParallaxView_SfParallaxView_Content) property, such as Image and StackLayout.